 Dream question: “I dream about long lost friends and relatives only to see them or hear from them the next day.
 This has happened to me on several occasions and it occurred that is is more than mere coincidence.
 Are there are any other cases and is there any science behind it?”

 One study I know about, carried out in 1980 by a well known newspaper, showed that 42% of people felt they’d had at least one dream which then came true.
 When I appeared on a well known TV show, the producer did a similar survey with very similar results.
-This certainly suggests that the ability to predict the future in a dream is more common than some may think.
+This certainly suggests predictive dreaming is more common than you might think.

 The International Association for the Study of Dreams (IASD) acknowledges from research there are many impressive accounts from reliable sources which relate specifically to unlikely or unexpected events which have been dreamt about and then taken place.
 Those that have these types of dream often report that the dream itself simply “feels” different.